-- 1. Meet the entry and progression requirements of the institution and the nursing program. - 2.
-Provide evidence that all required general education and nursing courses taken at another institution were completed with a grade of C or better and the cumulative GPA is 2.50 or better. - A. Alabama College System Standardized Nursing Curriculum courses will be transferred without review of the course syllabus;. - B. Nursing courses from any other institution are accepted only after review by the accepting institution to ensure content consistency. - 3.
-Be a student in good standing and eligible to return to the previous nursing program. - 4.
+- Meet the entry and progression requirements of the institution and the nursing program. - Provide evidence that all required general education and nursing courses taken at another institution were completed with a grade of C or better and the GPA is 2.00 - Alabama Community College System Standardized Nursing Curriculum courses will be transferred without review of the course syllabus;. - B. Nursing courses from any other institution are accepted only after review by the accepting institution to ensure content consistency.

+- 3. Be a student in good standing and eligible to return to the previous nursing program. - 4.
 Provide a letter of recommendation from the dean/director of the previous program. - 5.
-Complete at least 25% of the total program at the accepting institution - 6.
+In order to be a transfer student the student must be admitted to the program.
+Students must complete at least 25% of the required NUR courses at Jefferson State for an associate degree. - 6.
 Validate skills and knowledge as necessary to determine program placement.